idodov/pixoo64-media-album-art/README.md

 # DIVOOM PIXOO64 Media Album Art Display: Elevate Your Musical Journey
-Transform your DIVOOM PIXOO64 into a dynamic visual companion for your music with this script.
-It automatically fetches and displays the album cover art of the currently playing track, enhancing your musical experience.
-Additionally, it extracts valuable data such as the artist’s name and the dominant color from the album art, which can be utilized for further automation in your Home Assistant environment.
-This script also supports AI image creation using the [pollinations.ai](https://pollinations.ai/) service.
-It's designed to show alternative AI-generated album cover art when no album art exists, or when using music services (like SoundCloud) where the script can't fetch the image.
+Turn your DIVOOM PIXOO64 into a dynamic visual companion with this script.
+It fetches and displays the album cover art of the currently playing track, enhancing your musical experience.
+It also extracts valuable data like the artist's name and the dominant color from the album art, which can be used for further automation in your Home Assistant environment.
+The script supports AI image creation using [pollinations.ai](https://pollinations.ai/) and shows alternative AI-generated album cover art when no album art is available, or when using services like SoundCloud where the script can't fetch the image.
+It also works with some streaming radio stations.

 ## Examples
 ![PIXOO_album_gallery](https://github.com/idodov/pixoo64-media-album-art/assets/19820046/71348538-2422-47e3-ac3d-aa1d7329333c)